 If your student is going to be absent for multiple days due to medical reasons or a family emergency, a temporary remote learning permit can be requested from administration.
-A form is available through the Records Manager.
+A form is available through the Records Manager and on the parent links page which is linked in our weekly parent newsletter.